weareenvoy/tdd-string-calculator/readme.md

 }
 ```

 As expected, the test suite fails.
+Quickly perusing the code leads us to the `getDelimiters` function, and to the culprit, `extractMultiCharacterDelimiter`.
+This function works just fine... for one delimiter.
+However, it’s ignoring the following delimiters outright.
+How can we approach this?

+Some quite simple changes later, and we have a passing test suite!